| || || ||

 “I’ve lived in the neighborhood for 22 years and I’ve never seen anything like this,” a passerby said as Patrick Grant and his small platoon of electric guitarists and percussionists filed into St. Mark’s Church on East 10th Street. - New York Times

-PATRICK GRANT is a composer/performer living in New York City and creates music for a wide range of media.
-A native of Detroit, MI, he moved to NYC in the mid-80s where he studied at the Juilliard School, worked on the production team for composer John Cage, and produced his first recordings at the studios of Philip Glass.
+PATRICK GRANT is a Detroit-born composer/performer living in New York City and creates music for a wide range of media.
+In the late-80s he studied at the Juilliard School and moved into the 90s working on the production team for composer John Cage and producing his first recordings at the studios of Philip Glass.
 He spearheaded the compositional element of an international project for the Millennium which had him working with Billy Joel and Quincy Jones.
 Interest in world music brought him to Bali three times to study the gamelan which manifested itself in his work through the use of alternative tunings, ensembles with multiple keyboards, and in his work with Robert Fripp (King Crimson, Brian Eno, David Bowie) & The Orchestra of Crafty Guitarists.
-He was host of the internationally acclaimed podcast Strings and Things.
-He is an adjunct faculty member of the Film School at NYU Tisch School of the Arts.
+He was host of the internationally acclaimed podcast Strings and Things and remains musically active in his hometown of Detroit and in cities over three continents.
+In 2017 he joined the NYU Tisch School of the Arts as a professor in the Film School.

 Grant is a recipient of the 2012-13 Con Edison Musicians' Residency: Composition Program at the Turtle Bay Music School administered by Exploring the Metropolis.
 In 2012, 2013, and 2014 he received ASCAP Plus Awards for continued musical excellence.
 Recently, he performed as music producer and co-arranger of NYFA Fellow Joseph Keckler's "I am an Opera" for a month of sold-out shows at Dixon Place in NYC.